Application Development

 Device initialization

 In the following sample code, we call the initialization function tuya_iot_wf_soc_dev_init_param(cfg,start_mode,cbs,NULL,product_key,wf_sw_ver) to register callbacks, Wi-Fi working mode, product ID (PID), firmware version, and more.
 The registered callbacks will be invoked for device pairing, firmware updates, and data processing.
-The PID serves as the unique identifier of a device to register with the Tuya IoT Platform.
+The PID serves as the unique identifier of a device to register with the Tuya Developer Platform.
 The firmware information is used for OTA updates.

 OPERATE_RET device_init(VOID)